 Aayi makes some of the amazing pickles I have ever tasted.
 I never liked any of the ready made pickles because of this reason.
-She puts minimum possible oil and her pickles remain good for a very long time (more than 2 years, if I don’t finish them off before that).
+She puts very less oil and her pickles remain good for a very long time (more than 2 years, if I don’t finish them off before that).
 Her pickles are very popular among friends and family.
 But somehow I don’t remember tasting her sweet pickle.
 I always loved the spicy pickles, so it is possible that she stopped making this since I never ate it as a kid.
 Since my brother is not a big pickle fan, most of her pickles come to me.
 Now I have my husband’s and SIL’s company, who both are great pickle fans.

-20-25 big pieces of raw mangoes
+- 20-25 big pieces of raw mangoes

-2-3 tea spn chili powder or 7-8 whole red chilies
+- 2-3 tea spn chili powder or 7-8 whole red chilies

-2 tbl spns jaggery
+- 2 tbl spns jaggery

-2 tea spn mustard seeds
+- 2 tea spn mustard seeds

-1/2 tea spn fenugreek seeds
+- ½ tea spn fenugreek seeds

-1/4 tea spn asafoetida
+- ¼ tea spn asafoetida

 - Cook till the pieces are slightly cooked and all jaggery is melted and the syrup becomes slightly thick.
 Take off from heat.

 - Add asafoetida.
 (Take care not to burn anything, mustard becomes bitter when it gets burnt).
 Make a powder.

 - When it is cooled to room temperature, pour it in air tight container and refrigerate it.

-This pickle is usually served with chapathis.
+- This pickle is usually served with chapathis.